M03-z/reading-notes/README.md

-Git helps edit your main project by cloning it then merging without changing the main image git acp <./files_to_add> <"my commit message">
+Git helps edit your main project by cloning it then merging without changing the main image

-## **15/12/2020**

-Creating a seprate CSS page
-Researching on how to choose the colors searching for ways to make the website suitable for all devices

-Display the web page through VS
-Learned JavaScript
-Applying JavaScript in a web page

-Watched a few experts talk about the work flow of a computer
+git acp <./files_to_add> <"my commit message">